-- 1. State the training purpose. - Having a good command of the content as explained on the previous slide will give you a strong foundation for training the ACE content. - Your training session may also be more structured and focused by utilizing some common strategies for facilitating training. - Lets briefly cover some of theses strategies that will help you present with purpose. - You can find these strategies in the handouts you should have been provided at the outset of this training. - 2.
-Define and explain each of the facilitation strategies.
+- Having a good command of the content will give you a strong foundation for training the ACE content. - Your training session may also be more structured and focused by utilizing some common strategies for facilitating training. - So let's quickly cover some of theses strategies that will help you present with purpose. - You can find these strategies in the handouts you should have been provided at the outset of this training. - 2.
+Define and explain each of the facilitation strategies. - Let's go over the facilitation strategies: - Bridging Bridging is a strategy to effectively manage participant responses that are partially accurate, as well as to help the group get back on track after a discussion.